 Know Your Neighbors

 Even if your closest neighbors are 500 yards away, you should still meet them.
-They probably share the same ideas you do about survival so they have no problem with preppers or with people walking around with a home defense firearm.
-Get to know them and plan a post-apocalyptic home defense plan.
+They probably share the same ideas you do about survival so they have no problem with preppers or with people walking around with a firearm.
+Get to know them and start a post-apocalyptic home defense plan.
 Plus, your neighbors might be able to check your house from time to time when you’re not there to make sure everything’s ok.